Xaeroid/blogs-webapp/README.md

 # blogs-webapp

-A web app that allows the user to upload blogs that is being stored in the database .
+A web app that allows the user to upload , edit , delete and view blogs that is being stored in the database .

 this app is made by using :
 1. HTML